 Once you are ready to start editing hit Record in the Actions Panel.

 3. Increase Your Canvas Size

-Click Image > Canvas Size and you’ll be prompted with the current Canvas Size and an option to change it.
+Click Image > Canvas Size, and you’ll be prompted to input the current Canvas Size and an option to change it.
 We went ahead and knocked ours up to three inches by three inches to give us a bigger space to work in for the sketch.